 The Ultimates Process is an important part of evaluating a film’s performance.
-In this blog, with some help from 8020 Consulting’s Paul Paredes and Lester Robert, we offer insights into the process and how to build and refine a Film Ultimate.
+In this blog, we offer insights into the process and how to build and refine a Film Ultimate.

 Film Ultimate Revenues